 What kind of animal model is there of performance on the Wisconsin Card Sorting Task?
 Frontal-lesioned patients fail the WCST because they perseverate in sorting cards according to an incorrect category.
 One possible model of this is the ability of animals to develop and subsequent switch attentional set (Mackintosh, 1974, pp. 597-598).
 For example, monkeys may be trained to respond to compound stimuli, each consisting of a shape and a line.
 Initially, shape A is correct, shape B is wrong, and they must ignore the lines (which vary unpredictably and may distract the subject).
 Typically, monkeys develop an attentional set, such that if you introduce a new set of stimuli, they are faster to learn the shape discrimination than they were initially (this is called an intradimensional shift - the stimuli change, but the relevant dimension, shapes, remains the same).
-Consequently, they are much slower when faced with an extradimensional shift - when all the stimuli change, and this time they must attend to a new dimension, i.e. learn which line is correct.
-Lesions of the DLPFC do not impair monkeys' ability to form an attentional set, but they do impair the extradimensional shift stage (Dias et al., 1996b; Dias et al., 1996a; Robbins, 1998) (see figure).
+Consequently, they are much slower when faced with an extradimensional shift - when all the stimuli change, and this time they must attend to a new dimension, i.e. learn which line is correct, ignoring the now-irrelevant shapes.
+Lesions of the DLPFC do not impair monkeys' ability to form an attentional set, but they do impair the extradimensional shift stage (Dias et al., 1996b; 1996a; Robbins, 1998) (see figure).
 Posterior parietal lesions have the same effect in rats (Fox et al., 2003) - does the DLPFC alter an attentional set maintained by the attentional circuits of the parietal cortex?
+Perhaps this is not quite right: Fox et al. found that posterior parietal cortex lesions didn't prevent the formation of an attentional set, but impaired extradimensional shifts, so maybe the DLPFC uses the attentional networks of the posterior parietal cortex to shift attentional set somehow.

 Top right: example of a design of an attentional set experiment (Fox et al., 2003).
+SD simple discrimination; CD compound discrimination; IDS intradimensional shift; EDS extradimensional shift.
 Bottom left: Dias et al. (1996a) showed that DLPFC lesions in the marmoset selectively impaired extradimensional set shifts.
 Bottom right: Fox et al. (2003) have shown that the posterior parietal cortex is also critical for extradimensional set shifting, in rats.